 How Best Surf Destinations Can Help

 You mean apart from giving you this helpful guide?!
-Of course, we have lots of articles and posts that you can use to aid you in researching your trip, and not only in the Mentawai Islands.
+Of course, we have lots of articles and posts that you can use to aid you in researching your trip, and not only for the Mentawai Islands.
 Regardless of the location, we cover surfing hotspots and uncovered gems around the globe.
 We pride ourselves on our taste in accommodation, too.
-It’s the same routine: decide where you’re going and use our list of hotels and surf camps to make your stay more comfortable.
+It’s the same routine: decide where you’re going and use our list of resorts and surf camps to make your stay more comfortable.